nickludlam/OpenFracture/Documentation~/Slice.md

 ## Prerequisites

 An object should have the following components added to it.
-The first three are required components for the script (i.e. they are added automatically) while the Collider is not a required component since you are allowed to use any type of collider.

 * `MeshFilter`
 * `MeshRenderer`
-* `RigidBody`
 * `Collider` (any type)

+Any sliced GameObjects with a `RigidBody` component will have the newly created pieces also implement a `Rigidbody`, and mass will be proportionally split between the two pieces.

 ## Properties